philipkiely/whopaystechnicalwriters/README.md

 ### Git

-The branch `main` is the unified development branch.
-The live site is served from `prod`.
+The branch `main` is the unified branch.
+The live site is served from `main`.
 All pull requests should come from a branch with a descriptive name.

 All pull requests must be squashed into a single commit before rebasing on top of `main` and pushing.
 NEVER force-push `main`, if you're in a situation where that would be necessary that means you're trying to do something wrong.